sunnnyyk/DOC/BPCTL-SOP.md

 <img width="1366" height="693" alt="image" src="https://github.com/user-attachments/assets/a9e5c613-e75d-4b01-9ff1-3b60bd3057b5" />

+### Step 1.2: Configure Secrets

+After repository integration:

-you have to configure the secrets
+choose the secret if you have existing secrets otherwise create a new serets

+click on new secret

+Add required credentials (repo name, tokens, etc.)

+Click Save

 <img width="1366" height="693" alt="image" src="https://github.com/user-attachments/assets/5af1a53b-fade-4e8a-8506-11b021bb1e49" />

-and click on save
+and complete the repo integration part steps 1.1 and than save the configuration

-setup the enviroment for service
+ ## Step 2: setup the enviroment for service

+### Step 2.1: Select enviroment

+ select the existing enviroment if any otherwise create it manually inside your application

 Select your existing application